 Bond set at $200,000 for suspect in Bluefield drive-by shooting

-May 4—PRINCETON — A magistrate set a $200,000 cash-only bond Wednesday when he arraigned a suspect in a shooting Tuesday in Bluefield which injured a 7-year-old boy and a 16-year-old teen.
+May 5—PRINCETON — A magistrate set a $200,000 cash-only bond Wednesday when he arraigned a suspect in a shooting Tuesday in Bluefield which injured a 7-year-old boy and a 16-year-old teen.

 Deliezha Gravely, 27, of Bluefield was arraigned by video before Magistrate Michael Crowder.
 Gravely has been charged with felonies including attempted murder, malicious wounding, prohibited person with a firearm, wanton endangerment and conspiracy.